NodyHub/blog/content/posts/container-breakouts-part2.md

 listening on [any] 1337 ...
 ```

-Terminal 1 must be on a system that is accessible from the host, that servs the container.
+Terminal 1 must be on a system that is accessible from the host, that serves the container.
 The listener can even be started inside the container.
 If the listener is ready, the kernel module can be loaded, and the host will initiate the reverse shell.

 **Terminal 2**
 ```